DaniilsFirgers/localhost_https_upgrade/README.md

 ---

 We can go through the same procedure and act as a CA as weel as issue a certificate for our domain name.
-Note - **Do not use self-signed sertificates in production!**.
-One way is to use mkcert [MkCert](https://github.com/FiloSottile/mkcert).
+Note - **Do not use self-signed sertificates in production!** One way is to use mkcert [MkCert](https://github.com/FiloSottile/mkcert).
 But in this guide wel will do it ourselves.

 ## Certificate Authority (CA)